N3X15/ByondTools/README.rst

 ------------

 * Python 2.7+
-* Python Imaging Library (PIL)
+* Pillow (fork of PIL)
 * numpy

 Use
 ---

-Each script has documentation in its code at the top of each file.
+Initial documentation is taking shape at http://ss13.nexisonline.net/wiki/User:N3X15/Guide_to_BYONDTools

 Support
 -------